It is commonly believed that fun and games are incompatible with professionalism in business. It's no different in the automotive industry.

 Because it's all a game.
 If you make a mistake and crash, nobody gets hurt.
 And there are no financial consequences either.
 It's all fictional, but it feels very realistic because we develop simulations based on business experience and industry knowledge.

 You mentioned 180 simulations, Brian.
 What were the most effective simulations developed for?
-What are some examples and special features of these simulations?
+What are some examples and features of these simulations?

 Brian: A lot of simulations on the market are the same product in a different package.
 Some vendors ask, "Do you want an insurance simulation?"
 "Fine.
 Insurance simulation here, beverage marketing simulation there."
 It's always the same engine, the same drivers and the same choices with a different interface and a few different terms, which is a poor reflection of the industry.

-These games are also fun.
+These games are fun too.

-Brian: Great fun. and also create rivalry between the participants.
+Brian: Great fun. and also create rivalry between the participants

-Remote or on-site implementation?
+Remote or on-site delivery?

 Your trademark is traditional board games for companies, but you mainly sell digitized games.
 Given the trend towards more online learning, what do you prefer?